-Create your investigation for the Web API V1 using the Finder in the same way as you would create a normal investigation.
+Use the Web API V2 and NXQL for new integrations, as the Web API V1 has been deprecated.
+Otherwise, create your investigation for the Web API V1 using the Finder in the same way as you would create a normal investigation.
 To make the investigation available through the Web API, you just need to publish the investigation.
 Publishing an investigation in the Web API means that the investigation may be accessed as a RESTful service.
 The Engine automatically generates a URL that identifies the investigation and external tools may then use this URL to query the Engine and get the results of the investigation.

-You can publish an existing investigation by selecting the investigation in the Finder and right-clicking on it.
-Then you choose the option Add to Web API investigations... from the context menu.
-Only a user with system configuration permissions has the right to select this option, due to the possibility of publishing sensitive information.
+To publish an existing investigation:

+- 1. Locate the investigation in the Investigations section of the left-hand side panel in the Finder. - 2.
+Right-click the investigation and choose the option Save as Web API investigation (deprecated)... from the context menu.
+Only a user with the permission to manage the Web API V1 has the right to select this option, due to the possibility of publishing sensitive information. - 3.
 The Finder directs you to the Settings -> Web API view and it opens the investigation for editing.
-If you do not want to modify anything, just click on Save and the investigation will be published.
+If you do not want to modify anything, click Save & Run and the investigation will be published.
 The lifetime of this new Web API investigation is not bound to that of the original investigation and both can be independently modified.

 Alternatively, you can directly create a Web API investigation from the Settings -> Web API view in the Finder.
 Right-click on the Settings area and choose the Create new Web API investigation option from the context menu.
 Investigations created in this way are automatically published.
-Only a user with system configuration permissions has the right to create and view Web API investigations.
+Only a user with the permission to manage the Web API V1 has the right to create and view Web API investigations.